Loopring/protocols/docs/fee-design.md

 While we can limit the number of tokenS and tokenB payed as fees because we know the order size, the Loopring protocol does not know what the maximum LRC amount is that can be used as fees for the order.
 In the worst case the fee algorithm decides to use all LRC available, even if this was not wanted.

 > Daniel: The protocol acutally knows the max amount of LRC an order can use as fee, this is denoated by the 'lrcFee' field of the order.
 If the order is fully filled, lrcFee is the amount of LRC to pay accumulatively.

+> Brecht: Currently it is indeed part of the order data.
+But in the most general case this wouldn't be stored directly in the order because some fee algorithms would not use it.
+The algorithms that do use it would store it in the custom fee data.

 ## Overview of the fee calculation design using different contracts for the fee calculations